red-gate/SQL-code-smells/README.md

 #Problems with Routines <a name="Problems_with_Routines"></a>

+##112) Using the NULLIF expression
+The NULLIF expression compares two expressions and returns the first one if the two are not equal.
+If the expressions are equal then NULLIF returns a NULL value of the data type of the first expression.
+NULLIF is syntactic sugar.
+Use the CASE statement instead so that ordinary folks can understand what you’re trying to do.
+The two are treated identically.

+##113) Not putting all the DDL statements at the beginning of the batch
+Don’t mix data manipulation language (DML) statements with data definition language (DDL) statements.
+Instead, put all the DDL statements at the beginning of your procedures or batches.

+##114) Using meaningless aliases for tables (e.g., a, b, c, d, e)
+Aliases aren’t actually meant to cut down on the typing but rather to make your code clearer.
+To use single characters is antisocial.

 #Security Loopholes <a name="Security_Loopholes"></a>

 ##115) Using SQL Server logins, especially without password expirations or Windows password policy